hellokayas/hellokayas.github.io/_pages/about.md

 Recent News
 ------
+* Sep 10, 2024 - I have been selected as [Predictive Science and Engineering Design](https://www.mccormick.northwestern.edu/predictive-science-engineering-design/) cluster fellow.
+I will be working on the project "Adapting LLMs to Design Parts for Manufacture".

 * June 10, 2024 - I have started a Research Internship at [Nokia Bell Labs](https://www.bell-labs.com/research-innovation/ai-software-systems/).
-I am working on Personalized Federated Learning.
+I am working on Personalized Federated Learning and Privacy Preserving ML.

 * December 18, 2023 - Featured in Department news: [Strong Northwestern CS Presence at the 2023 NeurIPS Conference](https://www.mccormick.northwestern.edu/computer-science/news-events/news/articles/2023/strong-northwestern-cs-presence-at-the-2023-neurips-conference.html#:~:text=Northwestern%20contributions%20to%20the%20NeurIPS,%2C%20and%20Arghya%20Datta%20(Amazon))